Chelmsford Showroom

 Get Hands-On with Firework Experience Days

 If you are serious about becoming a pyrotechnician in the UK, getting hands-on experience is key.
-That’s why here at Firework Crazy, we offer a range of Firework Training Days designed to help beginners and aspiring professionals gain valuable hands-on training.
+That’s why here at Firework Crazy, we offer a range of Firework Training Days designed to help beginners and aspiring professionals gain valuable hands-on training – you can even watch a behind-the-scenes look at our recent training days on Facebook to see what it’s like in action.

-We are yet to release our latest 2025 training day dates, but you can contact our team to register your interest.
+We are currently finalizing our upcoming training day schedules, but you can contact our team today to register your interest and secure your spot.

 Category F2 & F3 Retail Training Days – Ideal for Beginners